1Yr·

 Yield calculation of modern money market ETFs

-• spread calculation on the part of the bank of 0.085%
+• Spread calculation by the bank of 0.085%

-• 0,1 TER (annual ETF fee)
+• 0.1 TER (annual ETF fee)

 Utilization thesis

-Example $XEON (+0.02%)
+Example $XEON (+0%)

 Xtrackers EUR Overnight Rate Swap UCITS ETF 1C

-EUR overnight rate Index tracks the performance of a deposit bearing interest at the short-term euro rate (€STR)***
+EUR overnight rate Index tracks the performance of a deposit bearing interest at the short-term euro interest rate (€STR)***

-Swap Swap Contract *****
+Swap Swap contract *****

-1C accumulating, does not distribute but reinvests
+1C Accumulating, does not distribute but reinvests

-The above mentioned ETF can be purchased via ISIN LU0290358497 at virtually any broker.
-The annual return tracks the €STR, thus the return for the last year is 2.29% (key interest rates increased from 0 to 4.25%, €STR thus from -0.5% to 3.6%)
+The ETF mentioned above can be purchased via ISIN LU0290358497 from almost any broker.
+The annual return tracks the €STR, so the return for the last year is 2.29% (key interest rates rose from 0 to 4.25%, €STR thus from -0.5% to 3.6%)

-Thus, instead of having to deal with interest rate offers from all possible banks, I only have to deal with the ECB's key interest rates, which are minimal for me.
+So instead of having to deal with interest rate offers from all possible banks, I only have to deal with the ECB's key interest rates, which are minimal for me.

-These always happen with media attention!
+This always happens with media attention!

 *Money market